Do Visa Holders Need Health Insurance in NZ?

 - Hybrid plans: Travel insurance + NZ health add-on

-Recommendation: If staying 12+ months, get NZ health insurance instead of travel insurance for better coverage and value.
+Recommendation: If staying 12+ months, NZ health insurance tends to offer broader coverage than a travel policy.

 Common Questions from Expats